aGHz/guides/python/micropy.md

 &#181;.py
 ====

-&#181;.py (Micro.py, micropy, upy) is an alternative approach to building web applications in Python based on nascent philosophies in the Javascript world (c.f. [microjs](http://microjs.com/) and [Ender](http://ender.no.de/)), as well as the guiding principle behind Linux development (_Small applications that do one thing and do it well_).
+&#181;.py (Micro.py, upy) is an alternative approach to building [web applications in Python](http://www.python.org/dev/peps/pep-3333/) based on nascent philosophies in the Javascript world (c.f. [microjs](http://microjs.com/) and [Ender](http://ender.no.de/)), as well as the guiding principle behind Linux development (_Small applications that do one thing and do it well_).
 The driving idea is to eschew full-stack frameworks in favour of a collection of extremely specialized and efficient modules.

 Components
 ==========